DFloating/Music-Box/README.md

 ## Hurdles & Challenges :mute:

 * Attempted to incorporate both Spotify and Soundcloud APIs over the weekend, but had issues with obtaining music tracks to play and OAuth respectively
-* Conflicts during push/pull which occasionally resulted in broken parts and headaches - lots of constant bug fixing, especially towards submission date when the file was getting bigger with more constantly moving parts
+* Conflicts during push/pull which resulted in broken parts and headaches fairly often - lots of constant bug fixing, especially towards submission date when the file was getting bigger with more constantly moving parts
 * Having to combine/merge work done separately onto one page/functionality - and getting that to work

+## Side note
+* Certain routes remain on the App.jsx page as a preview of what it was like during the course of development, but not displayed on the nav bar in the final product.
+* The WaveFormTest component page still functions.
+However, the MusicPlayer does not, but previously did.
+The plan was to combine WaveFormTest's and MusicPlayer's features all in one, and continue developing features from there onwards.
+However, that plan was put aside.